-Non-executive directors have been invited to join the board for a three year period, subject to re-election by shareholders as provided for in the company's Articles of Association.
+Non-executive directors have been invited to join the board for a three-year period which may be extended by the Chairman.

 Insurance cover is in place to protect board members and officers against liability arising from legal actions taken against them in the course of their duties.